ondyari/FaceForensics/dataset/FaceSwapKowalski/README.md

     -i1 <source folder, images in format '04d.png'>
     -i2 <target folder, images in format '04d.png'>.
 ```
 The default output will be in a new folder named `output`.
+We return the manipulated image sequence as well as the used mask.
 For more information run `python faecswap.py -h`.

 ## Requirements